How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 Your kidneys are also responsible for helping to control your blood pressure so your body can remain healthy.

-Damage to the kidneys can cause waste products to build up in the body, leading to significant health damage.
+Damage to the kidneys can cause waste products to build up in the body, which can lead to significant health damage.

-Obesity increases the risk of high blood pressure and diabetes, representing the most common causes of chronic kidney disease.
+Obesity increases the risk of high blood pressure and diabetes, both of which represent the most common causes of chronic kidney disease.

-Recent studies suggest obesity may promote chronic kidney disease and quicken its progress.
+Recent studies suggest that obesity itself may promote chronic kidney disease and quicken its progress.

 Osteoarthritis and Other Musculoskeletal Disorders

-Osteoarthritis is a common health problem that can cause joint pain and stiffness.
+Osteoarthritis is a common health problem that can cause pain and stiffness in your joints.

 Being overweight is one of the risk factors for osteoarthritis.

-Extra weight can pressure joints and cartilage, causing those tissues to wear over time.
+Having extra weight can place added pressure on joints and cartilage, causing those tissues to wear over time.

-More body fat may also lead to higher levels of substances in your blood, which can cause inflammation.
+More body fat may also lead to you having higher levels of substances in your blood, which can cause inflammation.

-Turns out, inflamed joints tend to raise the risk of developing osteoarthritis.
+Turns out, inflamed joints tend to raise the risk for developing osteoarthritis.

 Cancer is the second leading cause of death in the United States.

-Cancer happens when cells in one body part grow out of control.
-These abnormal cells can form in the colon, lungs, kidneys, and many other body areas.
+Cancer happens when cells in one part of the body grow out of control.
+These abnormal cells can form in the colon, lungs, kidneys, and many other areas of the body.

-The cancerous cells can occasionally travel to other body parts, such as the liver.
+The cancerous cells can occasionally travel to other parts of the body, such as the liver.

 Gaining weight as an adult puts you at greater risk for several types of cancer.
 This is the case even if the weight gain doesn’t result in being overweight or obese.